iansargent/Social-Media-Lite-App/README.md

 A command-line social media application built in Python that allows users to:

 - Log in with a username and password
-- View and edit their profile info
+- View and edit their profile information
 - Create and view posts
 - Follow other users

 All data is stored using an SQLite database.

 #### Skills Developed
-- Connecting to a SQL database and querying it using Python
+- Connecting to a SQLite database and querying it using Python
 - Implementing user authentication with input validation and error handling

 ## 📂 Files